By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 -

-: logs an income statement -
+in: logs an income statement

-: logs an expenditure statement
+out: logs an expenditure statement

 3.2.
 Budgets